bertali/ScrapingHotel/README.md

 ## Start the project

 The functions to grab the information from the hotel website and the functions to analyze the data ara in the document hotel.js, inside the scripts folder.
+The function to open the browser and a new page to navigate through the url website is in the document index.js which require the scripts.
-To make the project start working write "node index"
+Thus, to make the project start working write "node index" inside the terminal.

 ## Results

 All the resulting data selected will appear insde a json document named hotel.json.

 <img width="453" alt="Captura de pantalla 2021-08-24 a las 10 21 04" src="https://user-images.githubusercontent.com/82206421/130582803-e0ed5f2e-2136-4133-841c-f98f64737710.png">

 ## Tests